noranda/health-it-conferences/README.md

 git push origin master
 ```

-If you'd like to view your changes before making a pull request, you can do so by starting a Jekyll server (if you have it):
+If you'd like to view your changes before making a pull request, you can do so by starting a [Jekyll] server:

 ```
 jekyll serve